doh43/RFID-attendance-tracker/README.md

 Error response from daemon: Conflict.
 The container name "/containername" is already in use by container "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX".
 You have to remove (or rename) that container to be able to reuse that name. \
 Run
 `docker rm XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`

+If you see `QStandardPaths: XDG_RUNTIME_DIR not set, defaulting to '/tmp/runtime-root' No protocol specified qt.qpa.screen: QXcbConnection: Could not connect to display :0 Could not connect to any X display` try running `xhost +`.